joshbegley/nyt-latest/previous.md

 `Ming Li Hui’s detention by the immigration authorities brought the reality of President Trump’s immigration crackdown to rural Missouri, where supporters rallied for her freedom.`\
 https://nytimes.com/2025/06/04/us/politics/carol-missouri-migrant.html

-**Trump Orders Entry Ban for People From 12 Countries**\
+**‘We Don’t Want Them’: Trump Signs Travel Ban on Citizens From 12 Countries**\
-`The president’s proclamation barred travel from a variety of countries, including Afghanistan, Chad, the Republic of Congo, Iran, Libya, Somalia, Sudan and Yemen.`\
+`The president’s proclamation barred travel from countries including Afghanistan, Chad, the Republic of Congo, Iran, Libya, Somalia, Sudan and Yemen.`\
 https://nytimes.com/2025/06/04/us/politics/trump-travel-ban.html

 **Mac Jones and Brock Purdy are old pals — and a big reason Jones is now a 49er**\